Learn how to evaluate memory care communities with tips from Seniorly. Ask the right questions and know what to look for on your memory care tours.

 Each memory care community is unique, and you'll get a feeling for the personality of each place as you visit.
-While on your tour keep notice of how happy the residents seem to be.
-Chat with the staff to see if they can answer your questions readily and easily.
+Some key characteristics to look out for are:

 As you tour prospective memory care communities, feel free to ask as many questions as you can think of on your tour.
 You may want to print off a list of questions or carry a list on your phone so you don't forget something important.
 Here are some valuable questions to get you started.

 Are nurses on duty 24/7?
 If not, what medical staff are on duty during nighttime hours and weekends?
 Does the community have visiting physicians?
 How often do they visit?
 What other types of medical staff are regularly involved with the community (nurse practitioners, podiatrists, physical therapists, etc.)?
 How are the medical staff trained?
 Do they receive ongoing training?
 Do they receive specific training on dealing with residents with Alzheimer's disease and dementia?
 What is the policy for handling medical emergencies?
 What onsite medical services are provided?
 What types of care can your community NOT provide?

 At some time in our lives, we're all likely to experience the important role that nurses and nursing staff play in patient health.
 For patients with memory care issues like dementia or Alzheimer's, this role is even more crucial.
 In fact, the role that nursing staff play in providing palliative care and spotting changes in health stats is critical for a patient's wellbeing.
 While touring, make sure to spend time talking to and understanding the credentials of the nursing staff.